iocost-benchmark/resctl-demo-image-recipe/docs/aws-ec2-create-instance/README.md

 ---

 ### Instance creation
 * After a few seconds, you can click the machine ID to go to it in the instances log.
+There may be a slight delay with the system log review.
 ![](choose_machine.png)
+---

+### Instance system log
+* Right-click on the machine ID, choose `Instance settings > Get system log` to see the console output.
 ---

 ### Login to instance